telerik/kendo-ui-core/docs/controls/scheduling/scheduler/how-to/show-events-in-a-tooltip.md

 ---
-title: Show the Events in a Kendo UI Tooltip
+title: Show Events in Kendo UI Tooltips
-page_title: Show the Events in a Kendo UI Tooltip | Kendo UI Scheduler
+page_title: Show Events in Kendo UI Tooltips | Kendo UI Scheduler
-description: "Learn how to show the Scheduler events in a Kendo UI Tooltip widget."
+description: "Learn how to show the  events of a Kendo UI Scheduler widget in a Kendo UI Tooltip."
 slug: howto_show_events_in_a_kendo_ui_tooltip_scheduler
 ---

-# Show the Events in a Kendo UI Tooltip
+# Show Events in Kendo UI Tooltips

-The example below demonstrates how to show the Scheduler events in a Kendo UI Tooltip
+The example below demonstrates how to show the events of a Kendo UI Scheduler widget in a Kendo UI Tooltip.

 ###### Example